nareshkyady/microservices/README.md

 ## microservices part - 2
 - goal v2.0
   - achieve a basic microservice implementation in spring boot application more details of this, is in goal v1.0
-- goal v2.1
+- *goal v2.1
-  - integrate with spring boot actuator and micrometer to send data to prometheus and use grafana to generate graphs.
+  - integrate with spring boot actuator and micrometer to send data to prometheus and use grafana to generate graphs*
   - why?
     - Yesterday, i read this in some blog (a microservice must support visibility and transparency, indicators of its own state  and of system state, in a single plan of glass experience.
     - The dropwizard metrics library is one of the more popular approaches to capturing application metrics (gauges, meters, histograms, and counters).
     - Spring boot's actuator module provides deep integration with the DropWizard Metrics library, and supports exposing health end points, environment information, endpoint mapping information, request logs, and more.
     - Time-series databases like Hazelcast, StatsD, Graphite, InfluxDB, and OpenTSDB support the visualization and processing of metrics.
 DropWizard metrics and SpringBoot actuator can transparently export collected metrics to these time-series databases.)

-technology stack learnt
+*technology stack learnt*
   - docker basics
   - prometheus
   - grafana
   - spring actuator and micrometer

-  steps to start prometheus and grafana in docker container
+  *steps to start prometheus and grafana in docker container*
   - step 1: install docker locally
   - step 2: run prometheus locally
     - docker pull prom/prometheus (pulls docker image)